 Eligibility: Delegates who meet the following criteria may apply for an IMCC Diversity Travel Grant Award:

-- Must be a member of the Society for Conservation Biology and the Marine Section (https://conbio.org/membership/become-a-member).
+- Must be a member of the Society for Conservation Biology and the Marine Section (Become a Member).
 New members can join the Marine Section in Step 5 of 6 of the join process (see this screen shot).
 Already a member?
 Join the Marine Section via your SCB Member Home page (here's how).

-- Must be residents of developing countries (as defined by the World Bank) or Small Island Developing States (as defined by the United Nations).
+- Must be residents of developing countries (as defined by the World Bank) or small island developing states (as United Nations member of affiliate states, but excluding Singapore), or members of indigenous communities in any country.
 Applicants must be a citizen of or currently a long-term resident of the country/region.
 If you are from an underserved community that is not listed, please put your justification in the comments section.
 Researchers from a non-qualified region who conduct research in a qualified region are not eligible.

-- Must have abstract accepted by IMCC5 Program Committee.
+- Must have abstract accepted by IMCC5 Scientific Program Committee.
 (Applications will need to be completed prior to notification of abstract acceptance.
-The DTGAC Committee will check on the behalf of applications to be sure abstracts were accepted.)
-Submitting a DTGAC application does not guarantee acceptance of the abstract.
+The SCB Marine Diversity Committee will check on the behalf of applications to be sure abstracts were accepted.)
+Submitting a Travel Grant Award application does not guarantee acceptance of the abstract.

 Preference: You must meet the eligibility criteria above to apply for a travel and/or registration reimbursement award.
-Applicants increase their chances of receiving an award if their abstracts receive the best evaluations by the IMCC5 Program Committee and DTGAC Committee.
+Applicants increase their chances of receiving an award if their abstracts receive the best evaluations by the IMCC5 Scientific Program Committee and SCB Marine Diversity Committee.

-The IMCC5 Diversity Travel Grant application form will be accessible online.
-A link to the application will be available in the near future.
-Please check back for more information as it is available.
-The link will also be in your abstract confirmation email.
-Online application forms should be filled out in English unless otherwise agreed upon with the SCB Marine Section Science Officer.
+The IMCC5 Travel Grant Award application will be shortly be available as a Google Form.
+It will be emailed to those who have submitted an abstract and indicated an interest in applying for a Travel Grant Award.
+It will also be accessible on this page from 4 March 2018.
+Please check back.
+Application forms should be filled out in English unless otherwise agreed upon with the IMCC5 Organizing Committee.
 Incomplete submissions will not be considered.
-Completed application forms are to be submitted online by the deadline (TBA).
+Completed application forms are to be submitted by the deadline of 1 April 2018.
 (No extensions will be granted.)

 Questions?
 Email email@example.com